 What's more, if you have rented some M4V movies, you can convert them before the expiration day comes.
 With AVS4Mac M4V Converter Plus, you can simply add rental movies to your own movie library for conversion.
 After removing DRM, can keep the rental movies forever without caring for the expiration.
 Follow the below steps to remove DRM from purchased or rented iTunes movies.

-If you have iTunes protected M4P music and Apple Music tracks, you can use Sidify Apple Music Converter to remove DRM protection and convert them to MP3, AAC, FLAC or WAV format without losing original audio quality.
+If you have iTunes protected M4P music and Apple Music tracks, you can use TuneCable Apple Music Converter convert them to MP3, AAC, FLAC or WAV format without losing original audio quality.